better-internet/radworks-docs/docs/understanding-radicle/why-radicle.md

 corporate law and have the right to define their terms of services.
 They can implement user bans—like those currently in place against Iranian, Syrian, and Crimean GitHub accounts in response to pressure from the U.S. government.
-They are vulnerable to censorship as well as capitalist ends, which are often misaligned with the goals of free and open source communities.
+They are vulnerable to censorship as well as corporate and state ends, which are often misaligned with the goals of free and open source communities.

 In a world where nearly all software relies on open source code, maintaining the